 We Belong Together

 Relationship rituals also give us a sense that we belong together and that our bond is still growing.
 It’s not that we deny the challenges we face, but we have ways of creating meaning in the relationship.
-Couples therapy will explore how we celebrate together, as well as how we grieve loss.
+Therapies will explore how we celebrate together, as well as how we grieve loss.
 Ritual helps care for our mental, physical and emotional well-being in the relationship.
 How do we affirm our togetherness?
 What do we do when one of us has a rough day or feels sick?
 Ritual goes beyond routine in that it honors our connection.
 It matters because it symbolizes that we matter.

 Learning to Linger Longer